protoloft/klipper_z_calibration/README.md

 #   configured.
 switch_offset:
 #   The trigger point offset of the used mag-probe switch.
+#   Larger values position nozzle closer to the bed.
 #   This needs to be fined out manually.
 More on this later
 #   in this section..
 max_deviation: 1.0